Understanding Tax & Property

 • some other publicly-owned residential properties.

 For the ATED period 1 April 2024 to 31 March 2025, both the return and payment were due to be made by 30 April 2024.
-A copy of the ATED return is available online, and HMRC has published a comprehensive notice containing information about ATED and instructions for completing the form.
+A copy of the ATED return is available online and HMRC has published a comprehensive notice containing information about ATED together with instructions as to how to complete the form.

 Replacement of Domestic Item Relief

 The replacement of domestic items relief has been in place since April 2016.
-It allows landlords to claim tax relief when they replace movable furniture, furnishings, appliances, and kitchenware in a rental property.
-The relief only applies when landlords actually replace furniture, furnishings, appliances, and kitchenware.
-Landlords must also ensure they keep a record of any capital expenditure incurred on an investment property.
+The relief allows landlords to claim tax relief when they replace movable furniture, furnishings, appliances and kitchenware in a rental property.
+The relief only applies when landlords actually replace furniture, furnishings, appliances and kitchenware.
+Landlords must also ensure they keep a record of any capital expenditure which has been incurred on an investment property.

 How can we help you today?